akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### A whispered argument

-At the bed chamber, Beatrice could hear her parents talking, almost arguing in whispers.
+At the bedchamber, Beatrice could hear her parents talking, almost arguing in whispers.
 She couldn’t make out what they were speaking about.
 Goosie arrived and honked beside her and immediately the whispering stopped and her father came out.

 Harold studied her with a worried, preoccupied expression on his face.
 He opened his mouth as if to speak, then closed it again.
 For a moment he stood quite still, looking at her as if he were trying to memorise her face.
 Then he left without a word.

 Beatrice stuck her head through the curtain and saw her mother lying there, thin and pale.
 Mother looked up with a smile and gestured to her to come over.
 So Beatrice went in and knelt on the rushes beside the bed.

+‘Are you all right, Mother?’

-Mother did not seem angry, but exhausted.
-She reached out and tucked a strand of hair behind Beatrice’s ear, the way she used to when Beatrice was small.
+Her mother did not seem angry, but exhausted.

+‘Only tired, dear.’

+Beatrice hesitated.
+‘What were you and Father speaking of?
+He looked—’ She struggled to discern her memory of her father’s face.
+'He almost looked afraid.'

+Aldwina was silent for a moment.
+‘There are some things that even a brave man struggles with,’ she said at last.
+‘You must be patient with him, Bea.
+Your father is doing as best as he knows how.’
+She drew a long noisy breath and sighed.
+‘It is not easy for him.’

+Beatrice did not fully understand.
+She sensed that there was something, but no one was telling her what it was.
+Tears came to her eyes, but she blinked them away. *Was it something I did?*

+A guilty thought pricked her conscience.

+‘I'm sorry that I left you to do all the work earlier, Mother.’

-‘We’ll do without the fresh bread for today,’ she said.
+Her mother’s gaze shifted from the thick chamber curtains and her reply was as practical as always.
+‘We can do without fresh bread for today,’ she said in blunt yet comforting tones.

-‘Yes, Mother,’ Beatrice nodded, looking at her mother’s thin face.
-A disturbing thought entered her mind.
-‘I’m sorry to let you to do all the work, Mother.
-It was thoughtless and I'll help you once you’re up.’
+‘Yes, Mother,’ Beatrice said, keeping her eyes on the thin, drawn face beneath the blankets.
+‘See, I'll help you once you’re up.’

+Her mother reached out and tucked a strand of hair behind Beatrice’s ear, the way she used to when Beatrice was small.

 ‘Perhaps tomorrow, Bea dear.’

+*Tomorrow.*

-Beatrice was happy to help tomorrow.
-But tomorrow, when it came, her mother was still in bed.
+Beatrice held onto that promise.
+But the next day found her mother still in bed.
+And the day after that.

 ---

 ### The best thing I ever made

+On the fourth morning, Aldwina was finally up.
-And yet, by the next morning, Beatrice found her mother up, dressed and standing at the edge of the yard, looking out across the river towards the farm.
-The sunlight caught the grey in her hair, and in that moment, Beatrice’s heart lifted.

-*She is better.
-She was only tired after all.*
+Beatrice noticed her at the edge of the yard, fully dressed and staring out across the river toward the farm.
+The morning sun caught the stray grey strands in her mother's hair.
+Beatrice's heart lifted in that moment, sharp relief, the past few days of worry vanishing at the sight. *She was only tired after all.*

-She crossed the yard, meaning to ask about the bread.
-But something in her mother’s stillness stopped her.
+She crossed the yard, but something in her mother’s stillness stopped her.
 Aldwina was not looking at the farm.
-She was looking at the river, her face still and far away.
+She was looking at the river, her gaze far away.

 ‘You know, I used to cross that river as a girl,’ her mother said, as if speaking to herself.
 ‘The ford was lower then.
 You could wade across without wetting your skirts.’
 She was quiet for a moment.
 ‘I crossed it the day I came to Stanwey.
 Your father met me on the other side.
 He was so nervous he dropped the flowers he had picked.’

 Beatrice had never heard this story.
 She stood beside her mother and said nothing.

-‘And I crossed it the day you were born.
-The midwife came from Ascele, across the water, and I remember looking out at the river while I waited, thinking that it had been there before me and would be there after me, and that was a comfort.’
-She turned to Beatrice and smiled, and the smile was real and tired and full of something Beatrice could not name.
+‘And I crossed it hastily the day you were born,’ Aldwina murmured.
+‘The midwife was in Ascele, across the water.
+I remember staring at that rushing current, thinking it had been there long before me and would remain long after.
+It was the only comfort I found.’

+She turned to Beatrice and gave a tired, but genuine smile.
+There was a quietness, a distance, something in it that Beatrice could not quite name, something she could not see.

-‘You are the best thing I ever made,’ Aldwina said.
-‘Better than any loaf of bread.’
+'But you are the best thing I ever made,' Aldwina said.
+'Better than any loaf of bread.'

-Beatrice looked at her mother and felt strangely cold.
+Beatrice looked at her mother and felt strangely cold, a shiver going through her though the morning sun was warm on her face.

 ‘I’ll make the bread today,’ she said.
 ‘You stay here and watch the river.’

-Aldwina reached out and tucked a strand of hair behind Beatrice’s ear.
+Aldwina smiled.
 ‘Thank you,’ she said.

-Beatrice went inside and shaped the loaves.
-Her hands were steady, and she did not cry.

 ---

-### One day at a time
+### Doing the next thing

 That night, Beatrice woke to the sound of coughing.
 It was a dry, hollow sound, muffled by the curtain, and it went on for a long time.